Longneck eel

 Longneck eels or neck eels are a family, Derichthyidae, of eels.
 They are pelagic fishes, found in the middle and depths of most oceans.
 The name comes from Greek deres meaning "neck" and ichthys meaning "fish".

 They are distinguished by the presence of a series stripes on the head that form part of the sensory system, but otherwise the two genera of the family are quite different in appearance.
 Derichthys has a narrow neck and large eyes, while Nessorhamphus has a long, flattened, snout.
 They grow to about 60 cm in length.

-Species
+Genera and species

 The three species in two genera are: